ryanelian/instapack/BREAKING.md

 - JS Build: Plain `.css` files will no longer be build, only `<style>` code blocks in `.vue` files.

-- JS library transpilation is now opt-in via `package.json` option: `transpileLibraries`
+- JS Build: Dependencies syntax level checking and transpilation will only be enabled for ES5 build target.

 - Production bundle will now use hidden source maps.